DAAD Study Scholarship

 - Language proficiency commensurate with the proposed course of study/research.

 Criteria for Selection

 - Applicants must have a well-defined study or research project that makes a stay in Germany essential

 - Preference will be given to applicants who have been invited by a faculty member at a German university to study or do research in a particular department, institute or laboratory.

 Application Procedure: Enrolled Princeton students who wish to apply for a DAAD grant must apply through Princeton.
 The process involves the submission of the application and supporting materials by the Princeton campus deadline.
-Applications should be submitted to Professor Levin's departmental mailbox in the German Department in East Pyne.
+Applications should be submitted to Professor Nagel's departmental mailbox in the German Department in East Pyne